guo-yong-zhi/LanguageIdentification.jl/README.md

  "por", "ron", "rus", "slk", "spa", "swa", "swe", "tat", "tgl", "tur", "ukr", "vie", "yid", "zho"]
 ```
-This package provides a simple interface to identify the language of a given text.
-The package exports two functions:
+This package provides simple interfaces:
 - `langid`: returns the language code of the tested text.
 - `langprob`: returns the probabilities of the tested text for each language.
 ```julia